developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 28/README.md

 <img src="benefitOfWireMock.PNG" alt="reactive programming" width="700"/>

-- We can easy to test network exception and more.
+- We can easy to test network exceptions and more.
     - Previously we needed to bring our service to down to test this microservice.
+    - This can be impossible if we are testing against **external API:s**.

 - **WireMock** is a tool used for **mocking HTTP services**.
     - In contrast, **SpringBootTest** will  load full context fo the application.